Graylog2/documentation/pages/configuration/multinode_setup.rst

 Multi node Setup
 ****************

 This guide will not cover one specific multi node setup of Graylog, but i should give some advice during the setup.
+Important for such a project is that you understand each step and do some planing.
+Without a roadmap you will be lost.

+Graylog should always be the last component you install in the setup, MongoDB and Elasticsearch need to be up and running at first.

-.. important:: This will not include how you can run a multi node setup over untrusted networks, the assumption is that you trust the connection between the hosts
+.. important:: This will not include how you can run a multi node setup over untrusted networks, the assumption is that you trust the connection between the hosts.

 Prerequisites
 =============

-Every server that is part of this setup should have the software equirements installed to run the targeted software that.
-All requirements can be found in the installation manual.
+Every server that is part of this setup should have the software equirements installed to run the targeted software.
+All software requirements can be found in the installation manual.

 We highly recommend that you have the time in sync on all servers.
 Needless to say working DNS.
+To easy up the installation, a working internet connection for the servers should be present.

 MongoDB
 =======

-Our recommendation is that you `deploy a Replica Set <https://docs.mongodb.com/manual/tutorial/deploy-replica-set/>`__.
+Our recommendation is that you `deploy a replica set <https://docs.mongodb.com/manual/tutorial/deploy-replica-set/>`__.
 You did not need dedicated servers for your MongoDB but you should follow the recommendations that are given in the documentation about architecture.
+Most important is that you have an odd number of MongoDB servers.

-In most setups each Graylog server will also have a MongoDB running that is part of the same Replica Set and share the data with all other nodes in the cluster.
+In most setups each Graylog server will also have a MongoDB running that is part of the same replica set and share the data with all other nodes in the cluster.

-.. note:: To avoid that your database can be screwed by someone else your `Replica Set should be setup with authentication <https://docs.mongodb.com/v2.6/tutorial/deploy-replica-set-with-auth/>`__.
+.. note:: To avoid that your database can be screwed by someone else your `replica set should be setup with authentication <https://docs.mongodb.com/v2.6/tutorial/deploy-replica-set-with-auth/>`__.

-.. important:: Understand the `connection string <http://docs.mongodb.org/manual/reference/connection-string/>`__ is important to succeed with user and *Replica Set* authentication.
+The right order of working steps should be, create the replica set (*rs01*), add database (*graylog*), create user for this database.
+The created user should have the following roles ``readWrite`` and ``dbAdmin`` within MongoDB.

 Elasticsearch
 =============